cambridgeltl/bioverbnet/README.md

 # BioVerbNet
-BioVerbNet: A large semantic-syntacticclassification of verbs in biomedicine
+BioVerbNet: A large semantic-syntactic classification of verbs in biomedicine